shabeer-syed/ACEs/about.md

 ## Aims: how can indicators of ACEs help?
 -----------------------------------------------------------------
-The main objective of the ACE domains and indicators is to help improve the health of vulnerable families by enhancing the methodological standard and utility of EHRs for use in [trauma-informed](https://store.samhsa.gov/product/SAMHSA-s-Concept-of-Trauma-and-Guidance-for-a-Trauma-Informed-Approach/SMA14-4884) and data-driven approaches to advance research endeavours, public health efforts and policy.
+The main objective of the ACE domains and indicators is to help improve the health of vulnerable families by enhancing the methodological standard and utility of EHRs for use in [trauma-informed](https://store.samhsa.gov/product/SAMHSA-s-Concept-of-Trauma-and-Guidance-for-a-Trauma-Informed-Approach/SMA14-4884) data-driven approaches in research endeavours, public health and policy.

 We follow WHO's [the Minsk Declaration](https://www.euro.who.int/en/publications/policy-documents/the-minsk-declaration) and view all ACEs through a *"life-course"* and a *"trauma-informed"* lens.
 This approach acknowledges that risk is not static and depends on the interaction of multiple unmeasured promotive, protective, and risk factors throughout generations and people's lives.
 Therefore, indicators were developed to represent possible *adverse experiences* to inform policy and public health at a population level.
 Further research is needed to evaluate how ACE indicators can be used in practice.

 ## What ACE indicators are not:
 It is essential to note that ACE indicators:
+* Do not represent an exhaustive list of all possible adversities
-* Cannot make inferences about individual level risk.
+* Cannot make inferences about an individual and their risk.
 This means that indicators cannot be used to guide individual-level clinical decision-making including screening, diagnosing or labelling children or families to be at-risk of harm.
 Most children with ACEs **do not** develop poorer health outcomes and show incredible resilience to adversity.
 * Do not make causal claims about posible mechanisims underpinning different ACEs
 * Do not account for protective factors or different contexts